elastic/integrations/packages/canva/docs/README.md

 ## Data streams

-The Canva integration collects Audit logs in an audit data stream.
+The Canva integration collects Audit logs in the **Audit** data stream.

 **Audit** contains the information about the user activies in Canva.
 The user changing account settings, installing Canva app, managing teams, and groups information can be logged through the Audit logs.